sanin-alex/arch-quickshell/README.md

 # Planned Features
 Since this project is still in active development, features will be added in the future.
 This list also serves to show what is not yet supported.

-- **Hover**: When the mouse is hovered on the notch, it will expand and show all information at once and buttons will be clickable.
+- **Hover**: When the mouse is hovered on the notch buttons will be clickable.
 - **Media Player**: Media Player support to show currently playing media on the device.
 - **Bluetooth Integration**: Show currently connected devices and an interface to manage connections.
 - **WiFi Integration**: Show which network the device is currently connected to and an interface to manage connections.
 (Currently only shows signal strength to the current network)